aguirre-ivan/library-database/README.md

 ### Book inventory table

+Match book copies with id_book from book table and its status from book_status table.

 | Column            | Type                                      | Description                         |
 | ----------------- | :---------------------------------------- | :---------------------------------- |
 | id_book_inventory | smallint unsigned NOT NULL AUTO_INCREMENT | Primary Key for a book copy         |